mredenti/ModernCMake/slides/episodes/variables.md

 ::::::::::::::

 ## LOCAL VARIABLES - SCOPE (I)
+\alert{this might be a bit confusing...}
 <!--
-  SCOPE IS ONE OF THE MOST CONFUSING ASPECTS OF CMAKE -->
+  SCOPE IS ONE OF THE MOST CONFUSING ASPECTS OF CMAKE

+  Variables are scoped
+  Each new scope creates a local copy of all variables Scopes created by add_subdirectory() or custom function call Top level scope is the CACHE, can serve as global variables.
+Values are kept between runs.
+  Can prepopulate the cache variables with -D<var>=<val> on the command line -->

 \vspace{0.5cm}